 - ice cream or whipped cream, for serving

 - Preheat the oven to 350ºF.
 Grease a 8X8 baking dish with butter or nonstick cooking spray.

 - In a large bowl mix together berries, sugar, cornstarch, and lemon juice.
 Spread in prepared baking dish.
 Set aside.

 - Whisk together the flour, sugar, baking powder, and salt.
 Add the chilled butter pieces to the flour mixture.
 Use a pastry blender, fork, or fingers to cut butter into the flour until small, crumbly pieces remain.

-- Gently stir in the milk and vanilla extract until no flour pockets remain.
+- Gently stir in the milk until no flour pockets remain.
 Pat the dough into flat rounds and place on top of fruit filling.
 It is fine if fruit is showing through.

 - If desired, use a pastry brush to brush milk on top of biscuits and sprinkle with coarse sugar.
 Bake for 35-40 minutes, or until biscuits start to brown and toothpick inserted in middle comes out clean.
 Serve warm with ice cream or whipped cream.